MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-bash.md

 If want to use the displayed default subscription, you can skip the rest of this section.

-If you want to authenticate using either a different Microsoft account or Azure subscription, this rest of this section shows you how.
+If you want to authenticate using either a different Microsoft account or Azure subscription, the following options can be used:

-Terraform supports several options for authenticating to Azure.
-The following options are covered:

 - [Option #1: Authenticate via a Microsoft account](authenticate-with-microsoft-account.md) - Recommended when using Terraform interactively.
 - [Option #2: Authenticate via an Azure service principal](authenticate-with-service-principal.md) - Recommended when using Terraform from code.